Henar Press

 Gary Lovely is co-owner of the bookstore Two Dollar Radio HQ and the founder of Harpoon Books, an indie publishing company based in Columbus, Ohio.
 Gary has been working in books for nearly 16 years across 5 bookstores and 2 publishing houses.
 He has written about books for the New York Times, Literary Hub, Buzzfeed Books, and more.
 Gary has been a judge for the National Book Awards for Translated Literature, The Cercador Prize for Literature in Translation, & The James Thurber Prize for American Humor.
 He is the current Vice President of the Great Lakes Booksellers Association.

-We'd love to hear from you, whether you have questions about our books, database, or submission process, are interested in volunteering, or if you just want to say hello!
+We'd love to hear from you!
+Whether you have questions about our books, database, submission process, volunteering, or just want to say hello, don't hesitate to reach out.

-- Include a brief author bio, translator bio (if applicable), and synopsis.
+• Please include a brief author bio, translator bio (if applicable), and synopsis in your message.

-- Manuscripts can be in either Word or PDF format.
-Please limit file sizes to 5 MB.
+• Only one attachment can be sent at a time.
+Manuscripts can be in either Word or PDF format.
+Please limit file sizes to 15 MB.